ergon/airlock-helm-charts/.github/issue_template.md

 * Kubernetes / Openshift:

 ## Checklist
+- [ ] The labels in Github have been selected accordingly (Bug, Feature, ...)
 - [ ] The issue contains all necessary information a third party requires to understand.
 - [ ] The documentation has already been checked.